yfarm/Postgres.NET/README.md

 Entity Framework or NHibernate.
 While ORM frameworks are nice and easy to use at times, they also come with come with several drawbacks, especially when trying to build complex and high performace applications.
 PostgreSQL is an amazing database and it is fairy easy to use for an experienced developer who wants to put his or her business logic in SQL statements or database functions and call them through a thin wrapper, which is way more efficient and faster than using an ORM.
 The goal of this project is to provide a simple database wrapper to work with PostgreSQL.
-It can also be easily modified to work with any database that has an ADO.NET data provider, such as MySQL, SQL Server, Oracle, etc. The project is dependent on the Npsql data provider for PostgreSQL.
+It can be also easily modified to work with any database that has an ADO.NET data provider, such as MySQL, SQL Server, Oracle, etc. The project is dependent on the Npsql data provider for PostgreSQL.
 You can read more about it at http://www.npgsql.org.
 Please download the sample project or get it through GIT and play around with the samples before importing the code into your own project.
 In the console project you will find a test.script that you need to run on a
 ProgreSQL database before running the samples.
-Also don't forget to updated the database credentials in the connection string.
+Also do not forget to update the database credentials in the connection string.
 The samples are fairly salf-explanatory.

 Creating a database session is fairly easy.
 Do not forget to wrap it in a using statement to dispose resources after you are done working with the session.
 ```C#
 using (var session = new DbSession(new NpgsqlConnection(connectionString)))
 {